microsoft/msquic/docs/Streams.md

 Using Streams
 ======

 Streams are the primary mechanism apps use to reliably exchange data with their peer.
-Streams can be opened by either peer (client or server) and can be unidirectional or bidirectional.
+Streams can be opened by either peer (client or server) and can be unidirectional (can only send) or bidirectional (can send and receive).
 So, there are 4 types of streams:

 - Client initiated, unidirectional stream
 - Server initiated, unidirectional stream